mnikitha1408/nikitha-portfolio/redesign_assignment.md

 **Aesthetics:** I rated it low on aesthetics because there are too many colours on the chart.
 The legend is not helpful at all.
 I mistook the incomplete data for 2021 as the data for 2013 because both of them were very similar shades of grey.
 **Engagement:** It was average on engagement because I felt like the audience would be compelled to try and make sense of the chart.

+### The Good Charts Method:
+* At first glance: A lot of lines.
+Too many colours.
+One line that abruptly ends.
+* What worked: The font on the axes is pleasant.
+I like the grid lines (it is easy to associate with the Y-axis label values.)
+* What didn’t work: The title is too long.
+The years are not on the X-axis (it is not intuitive).
+Associating each colour to the corresponding year is very confusing.
+Comparing the differences between the years is difficult.
+The chart is too congested (too many lines).
+* What I would do differently: I would first provide some context about what the restaurant performance index is.
+I would shorten the title.
+I would also highlight 2015 and 2020 to show the stark difference between them.